 “Dogs often lick people to show affection, as a greeting or just to get our attention.
 Of course, if you have a little food, lotion or salty sweat on your skin, it can also play an important role.
-See the article : How dogs give birth.
+To see also : How to walk 3 dogs.
 Along with affection, these are just a few things your dog wants from you.

 Why does my dog like to lick me all the time?
 Dogs often lick you for attention or as a simple greeting. … In many cases, licking is a learned behavior.
 Dogs learn that when they lick their owners, they get more attention, so they incorporate licking into more and more of their daily behaviors.